-Across the country, it is estimated that nearly one million individuals with disabilities are not filing for the EITC.
-Nationwide, during 2020, 25 million eligible workers and families received about \$60 billion in EITC.
-The average amount of EITC received nationwide was about \$2,411: eitc.irs.gov/eitc-central/statistics-for-tax-returns-with-eitc/statistics-for-tax-returns-with-eitc.
+Four out of five eligible workers claim and get their EITC.
+The IRS wants to raise that number to five out of five.
+You earned it, "now file, claim it and get it."
+See if you qualify at IRS.gov/eitc.
+As of December 2023, 23 million workers and families received about \$57 billion in EITC.
+The average amount of EITC received nationwide was about \$2,541. itc.irs.gov/eitc-central/statistics-for-tax-returns-with-eitc/statistics-for-tax-returns-with-the-earned-income

 The state of Illinois also offers a state EITC credit.
-This provides an additional 10 percent of the Federal EITC:
+This provides an additional 10 percent of the Federal EITC: https://www2.illinois.gov/rev/programs/EIC/Pages/default.aspx

-https://www2.illinois.gov/rev/programs/EIC/Pages/default.aspx